Contempt of Courts Act, 1971 and Rules: An In-Depth Legal Analysis

 5. Prashant Bhushan, In Re (2020) SCC OnLine SC 698

-* The Court clarified that truth may be taken as a defense if itis inn the public interest and bona fide.
+The Court clarified that truth may be taken as a defense if it is in the public interest and bona fide.

 Criticism of the Law